SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 [hypergeo](https://cran.r-project.org/web/packages/hypergeo/index.html),
 to reproduce the graph as best we can. <sup id="fn4a">[[4]](#fn4)</sup>

-We note with some satisfaction that the graphs are more or less identical!
+We note with some satisfaction that the graphs are more or less identical.
 Apparently we're calculating the same thing&hellip; we may be wrong, but if so, we're wrong _together._
 So, at least for relatively smallish values of the hypergeometric parameters $a, b, c$ we agree.
 It will be another matter to make this practical for large values of $a, b, c$.